stefan-hoeck/idris2-rhone-js/docs/src/Examples/Reset.md

 on Discord that every functional web framework has some clickable counter as its first example.

-If that's true, I'm not the one to break with tradition, so here we go.
+If that's true, I'm not going to be the one to break with tradition, so here we go.

 The application will consist of three buttons and an internal
-counter: One button to increase the counter by one, one button to decrease the counter, and one button to reset the counter to zero.
+counter: One button for increasing the counter by one, one button for decreasing the counter, and one button for resetting the counter to zero.
 On every button click, the user interface should be updated and display the actual count.
 In addition, we do not want users to increase or decrease the counter too much, so the corresponding